Frequently Asked Questions

 Data Linkages - Linking NDWS Surveys

-NDWS survey data don’t include direct linkages between clinician NPI and the nursing home CCNs where they practice, if they provide care in a residential setting.
+- Is it possible to link a community clinician to the nursing homes/assisted living facilities where they provide care? - NDWS survey data don’t include direct linkages between clinician NPI and the nursing home CCNs where they practice, if they provide care in a residential setting.
 The researcher would need to request survey data linked with beneficiary-level CMS data via LINKAGE and follow established methods to link clinicians with facilities using the beneficiary-level data obtained through LINKAGE.
 At this time there are no identifiers in CMS data that uniquely identify assisted living communities.

 Data Linkages - CMS Data

-CMS data is generally available through LINKAGE at the same time as it is available to individual researchers through the VRDC.
+- When is the 2024 FFS data expected to be available for linkage?
+Will the 2022 or 2023 Medicare Advantage data be accessible, and if so, are there anticipated delays in obtaining these datasets? - CMS data is generally available through LINKAGE at the same time as it is available to individual researchers through the VRDC.
 Projects using LINKAGE (e.g., NDWS or NHATS) request new files through an updated DUA; these data are then available to individual research teams.
 After the initial Wave 1 data release, NDWS plans to update its DUA for CMS data on a regular, annual basis.
 Each update will include the new CMS data that have become available in the interim.
 At this time, we tentatively plan to update our DUA by November 2025; that DUA update will include whatever additional CMS data have become available to projects in LINKAGE by that time.
 In the experience of the NDWS team, we generally anticipate new CMS data to be available about 12 months after the last release of that specific file (dates can be found through ResDAC).
 This can help anticipate what additional files might be available by Fall 2025 (e.g., the most recent year of MA data that might be expected by then) when we update our DUA.
 However, with recent changes in the federal government, the anticipated timing of data release may change significantly.

-The claims-based summary files will not be updated until the Wave 2 data release that will occur in 2026.
+- Currently, the claims-based summary files are based on Medicare data from 2022.
+Will Wave 1 data users be able to access summary files based on 2024 data? - The claims-based summary files will not be updated until the Wave 2 data release that will occur in 2026.
 (Given the lag of CMS data availability, the claims-based files will always lag several years behind the period of survey fielding.)

-Yes.
+- In addition to the claims-based summary file that focuses on aggregated clinical characteristics and outcomes of persons living with dementia cared for by NDWS participants, is it possible to pursue linkage to additional beneficiary-level claims data (including CCW files) by linking NDWS survey respondents to claims-level, rendering/attending provider NPI? - Yes.
 As outlined on the Data Linkages webpage, through the LINKAGE platform researchers can use respondent encrypted NPI (for the Community Clinician Survey) or CCN (for employing organization of respondents to the Nursing Home Staff Survey) to link to the following beneficiary-level CMS data: traditional Medicare, Medicare Advantage, Medicare Part D, Medicaid (MAX and TMSIS), Minimum Data Set, and OASIS.
 More recent CMS data will be made available to researchers as it becomes available within LINKAGE.
 Note: CCN will be also available for employing agencies of respondents to the Home Care Staff survey in future waves when Home Care Staff survey data is available.

-No, researchers will not be able to obtain the unique CCN for the participating facilities.
+- Is it possible to obtain unique CMS Certification Numbers (CCN) for each of the facilities involved? - No, researchers will not be able to obtain the unique CCN for the participating facilities.
 Unique, encrypted identifiers will be used for the purposes of the available data linkages as outlined on the Data Linkages webpage, but researchers will not have access to the actual CCNs.

 Data Linkages - Other Sources Available for Linkage

-Wave 1 sources are set, but we welcome recommendations and suggestions for additional sources we could make available in LINKAGE in future years.
+- Can I provide input on additional public datasets to link to the staff and administrator surveys? - We welcome recommendations and suggestions for additional sources we could make available in LINKAGE in future years.
 Email us at info@ndws.org.

-Neither the public use files nor the datasets available via NIA LINKAGE contain identifiable employer information that will allow researchers to do their own linkages to external data sources.
+- For the administrator and staff surveys, do the public use files or the datasets available on NIA LINKAGE contain identifying employer information (e.g. provider number, name, address) to allow researchers to link to external data sources? - Neither the public use files nor the datasets available via NIA LINKAGE contain identifiable employer information that will allow researchers to do their own linkages to external data sources.
 For the datasets available via LINKAGE, researchers may request to have the survey data linked at the organizational level by NIA LINKAGE personnel to data sources including Nursing Home Compare, Payroll Based Journal Data, LTCFocus, Area Health Resources Files, CMS Provider of Service File, and a series of NDWS-generated organizational measures.
 The NDWS-generated measures are available for nursing homes only in Wave 1 but will be available for assisted living communities & home health agencies in future waves.
 The data dictionary for these NH measures is available on the Data Linkages webpage.
 Researchers are not currently able to import other external data not housed on NIA LINKAGE for linkage to survey data.

-These are available for the Assisted Living Frame in Wave 1 and will be for Home Care in future waves.
+- We are interested in exploring trends in dementia care delivery in rural areas and in proximity to Indigenous communities.
+Is it possible to access geocoded information via NIA LINKAGE?
+If not, are RUCA codes for surveyed organizations available for analysis? - These are available for the Assisted Living Frame in Wave 1 and will be for Home Care in future waves.
 We have the raw RUCA codes (1-10) and a recoded version where RUCA codes 7-10 are coded rural=1.
 We will include the geo-coded RUCA variable on the LINKAGE files for the Community Clinician and Nursing Home sample frames.

-The public-use surveys do not include geographic variables.
+- Does the de-identified, public-use NDWS survey data include the state variable?
+If geographical data is not available in the public dataset, would it fall under restricted data that researchers can apply for? - The public-use surveys do not include geographic variables.
 At this time, the ability to link to geographic information can only be done on the LINKAGE platform and is limited to the specific data sources outlined on the website under the "Environment" section of the Data Linkages webpage.
 Researchers will not be able to bring their own data sources to LINKAGE, though we hope to expand the linked data available in the future.

-No. The only data available for linkage are listed on the Data Linkages webpage.
+- For the available linkages, is it possible to link the NDWS data with the Health and Retirement Study (HRS) or other NIA-funded surveys? - No. The only data available for linkage are listed on the Data Linkages webpage.